-To apply for a place at this school in the normal admission round1, you must complete a Common Application Form available from the local authority in which you live.
+• To apply for a place at this school in the normal admission round1, you must complete a Common Application Form available from the local authority in which you live.
 You are also requested to complete the Supplementary Information Form (SIF) attached to this policy if you wish to apply under oversubscription criteria 1 to 4 or 6 to 8.
-The Supplementary Information Form should be returned to the school (St. Mary's Catholic Primary, Durants Road, Ponders End, Enfield EN3 7DE) together with all other relevant paperwork by the 15th January 2025.
+The Supplementary Information Form should be returned to Mrs Efstathiou, Administrative Officer at the school (St. Mary's Catholic Primary, Durants Road, Ponders End, Enfield EN3 7DE) together with all other relevant paperwork by the 15th January 2026.